datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 |Origin RDS instance|``prod-postgres-04``.cxyxaxayxya.ap-southeast-2.rds.amazonaws.com|
 |Staging RDS instance|``prod-postgres-04-datamasque``.cxyxaxayxya.ap-southeast-2.rds.amazonaws.com|

-The RDS username, password and connection port should be the same as the target RDS instance.
+The RDS username, password and connection port will be the same as the target RDS instance.

+The connection ID required during the template provisioning, refers to the **Staging RDS instance** and **must** exist before the StepFunction can run.

 ### Step-by-step